hellenxu/iOS/README.md

 Advanced
 ****
+[20190702] custom UICollectionViewLayout - how to implement shouldInvalideLayout() in terms of performance; fix incorrect numbers of row and columns.

 [20190605] custom UICollectionViewLayout - calculate content size and set layout attributes for cells.

 [20190604] custom UICollectionViewLayout - precalculation.